RSE-102/Lecture-Material/05_containerization/containers_exercise.md

 1. Select an application.
 2. Create a fork of the GitHub repository ["Containerization Exercise"](https://github.com/RSE-102/containerization-exercise).
 3. Set up the `Dockerfile`.
-4. Create a merge request containing your changes.
+4. Create a pull request containing your changes.

 ### 1. Select an Application